mesgjs/mesgjs/docs/interfaces/@promise.md

 * `(message)`
   * Synopsis: Returns the message part of the error if rejected, or else `@u`.
 * `(race promise...)`
-  * Synopsis: The receiver will resolve or reject based on the first promise to resolve or reject.
+  * Synopsis: The receiver will resolve or reject based on the first promise to resolve or reject. **Important**: *Per the standard*, empty races will hang, unsettled!
+(A console warning will be generated in this case.)
 * `(reject error)`
   * Synopsis: The receiver will reject with the specified error.
 Returns `@u` (undefined).
   * Note that this operation is equivalent to JS `Promise.withResolvers().reject()`, *not* `Promise.reject()`.
 See `(@init)` for more information.